salcedoe/MtMdocs/docs/matlabBasics/Character.md

 *Now we're getting into the really complicated stuff.
 Don't sweat it if you don't understand this section.*

 Regular Expressions are like a super-charged search function.
+Regular Expressions are not MATLAB — they are used across all programming languages, and you can find them in certain word processing software as well.
+MATLAB just has a few functions that can handle regular expressions.

-They are used widely—not just in MATLAB.
-A regular expression is nothing but a sequence of characters that match a pattern.
-Besides using literal characters (like 'abc'), there are some meta characters (*,+,? and so on) which have special purposes.
-Using regular expressions (sometimes called GREP), you can find patterns in strings, like all words in a paragraph that are capitalized but are not preceded by a period.
+A regular expression is simply a sequence of characters that match a pattern.
+These expressions use literal characters (like 'abc'), and some meta characters, like *,+,and ?, which have special purposes.

+Here are some examples of regular expressions:

+- `\d` - match any digit
+- `^dog` - begins with dog
+- `gr[ae]y` - contains either gray or grey

+As you can see, the expressions can be arcane and a bit difficult to understand, but they are very powerful.
+Using regular expressions (sometimes called GREP), you can find patterns in strings like:

+>all words in a paragraph that are capitalized but are not preceded by a period.

 Or, suppose you have a list of people’s names that you want to alphabetize.
 If the list is arranged first name first, but you want to alphabetize by last names, a simple grep pattern can be used to put the names in the proper order for sorting.

+You can read more about regular expressions here:

 - [A Practical Guide to Regular Expressions](https://www.freecodecamp.org/news/practical-regex-guide-with-real-life-examples/){target="_blank"}
 - MATLAB Functions